beautiful-code/bc-website/content/principles/clean-code-practices.md

 }
 ```

-### Small Functions
+**Keep Functions Small and Focused**

-Keep functions small and focused.
 A good rule of thumb is that a function should fit on one screen:

 ```javascript
 // Bad - too long and complex